wlieberz/cheatsheets/bypass-firewall-with-python-proxy-and-reverse-ssh-tunnel.md

 # Overview:

-Notes on a method to temporarily bypass a restrictive corporate firewall to install packages with yum.
-This has been tested on CentOS Linux release 7.9.2009 (Core) on 2020-12-30.
+Notes on a method to temporarily bypass a restrictive corporate firewall to install packages with yum or with apt.
+This has been tested on CentOS 7 and Ubuntu 18.04.

 For this to work you need a host with unrestricted internet access which can ssh to the restricted host.
-We will call these:
+We will call these: internet-host & restricted-host.

-internet-host

-restricted-host

 High-level: